AbhradeepMukherjee/medwander/README.md

 - Initialized a Node.js project.
 - Added Express framework and Prisma for ORM.
-- Created a SQL database on Aiven.io.
+- Created a SQL (postgresql) database on Aiven.io.
 - Updated package.json with dependencies and scripts.
 - Structured backend with folders and set up basic Express server functionalities.
 - Configured environment variables with .env and .sample.env files.